Tinkerforge/doc/en/source/Kits/CameraSlider/CameraSlider.rst

 * Linear motion
 * Moving time-lapse photography

 Before starting you have to configure the host and port.
-If you use the standard kit and have connected it directly to your PC via USB "localhost" and "4223" is fine.
-If you extended the kit by :ref:`Extensions <primer_master_extensions>` or want to control the kit from another PC you have to enter the IP address or hostname of the Extension or the PC where the kit is connected to.
+If the Stepper Brick is connected to your PC over USB then "localhost" and "4223" is fine.
+If you extended the kit with an :ref:`Master Extension <primer_master_extensions>` or if you connected the kit to another PC then you have to enter the IP address or hostname of the Extension or the other PC where the kit is connected to.
+Now click the "Connect" button to establish the connection.

 .. image:: /Images/Kits/kit_camera_slider_demo_connection_350.jpg
    :scale: 100 %
-   :alt: Camera Slider Demo Application Screenshot: Connection
+   :alt: Camera Slider Demo Application Screenshot: Connection Tab
    :align: center
    :target: ../../_images/Kits/kit_camera_slider_demo_connection.jpg